If you have been fired or you quit your job, you should make a claim for unemployment benefits.

 In Missouri, the easiest way to file an initial claim for unemployment benefits is to file the claim online through the Missouri Department of Labor’s website.
 Click here to be taken to the online application.

 After you have filled out the initial application, all of the employers who have paid you wages recently will be notified and have the chance to protest your receiving benefits.
 This is because they all paid towards your benefits.
-You will also receive paperwork to fill out based on the initial issues identified by the state.
+You will also receive paperwork to fill out based on the original issues identified by the state.
 You should be sure to regularly check your mail and promptly return any and all paperwork and phone calls from Division of Employment Security.

 After receiving information from you and the relevant employer, a deputy will make their determination as to whether or not you qualify for unemployment benefits.
-If the deputy determines you were fired for misconduct, you voluntarily quit, or you are not available for work, then you will be disqualified from receiving unemployment benefits until you have worked for at least another six weeks.
+If the deputy determines you were fired for misconduct, you voluntarily quit, or you are not reasonably available for work, then you will be disqualified from receiving unemployment benefits until you have worked for at least another six weeks.
 If you disagree with this decision, you need to file a timely unemployment appeal.

 The Unemployment Appeal Process

 If either you or an employer disagrees with the determination regarding your benefits, the party who disagrees can appeal the decision in writing within thirty days.
-The first level of an unemployment appeal is an appeal to an administrative law judge, usually called a Referee.
+The first level of an unemployment appeal is an appeal to an administrative law judge, usually referred to as a Referee.
 The Referee will hold a hearing where testimony from the employer, the employee, and other witnesses can be presented under oath.
 Documents and other evidence will also be considered.
 The hearings are usually held by conference call, but you do have a right to an in-person hearing.
 The in-person hearing must be requested at least forty-eight hours prior to the scheduled telephone hearing.

 This hearing is very important for several reasons.
 First: any further appeals will be based on the record created at this hearing and the facts as determined by the Referee at this hearing.
 You generally cannot introduce new evidence later and you generally cannot try to change a determination of fact after it has been made.
 Second: this hearing is important for any other employment-based claims you may have (i.e. discrimination claims, claims for unpaid wages) because the testimony is under oath and can be used both for and against you in any other litigation.